biandratti/huginn-net/README.md

 In summary, the library processes each packet in approximately **3.1 ms** on a real-world dataset (see details in the benches folder).

 ### Contributing
-This library is in its early stages, and contributions are very welcome.
+Contributions are very welcome!
 If you have ideas for additional features, bug fixes, or optimizations, please feel free to open issues or submit pull requests.
 We are particularly looking for help with extending the feature set and improving the performance of the library.

+**Database contributions are especially important:**
+The accuracy of passive fingerprinting depends heavily on the quality and diversity of the signature database.
+You can find different database versions in the `config/` directory (with the `.fp` extension).
+If you have new or improved detection patterns, unusual device signatures, or updated fingerprints, please consider contributing them!
+Your contributions will help improve detection quality for everyone.

+### Next steps
+The plan for this library is to continue improving the quality and coverage of fingerprint detection.
+Upcoming goals include:

+- **Expanding the signature database:** Continuously adding new and updated fingerprints for better detection accuracy.
+- **New protocol support:** Adding support for additional fingerprinting methods, such as **TLS fingerprinting** and potentially other protocols.
+- **Feature enhancements:** Improving detection algorithms, performance, and usability based on community feedback.
+- **Better tooling:** Providing utilities for easier database updates, visualization, and integration with other security tools.

 ### License
 This project is licensed under the MIT License.